Attention-aware Semantic Communications for Collaborative Inference: Experimental Results

 \subsection{Attention-aware Patch Selection}

-In this subsection, we delve into identifying the most effective metrics for determining patch importance and the optimal rules for patch selection.
+In this subsection, we delve into identifying the effective attention metrics for determining patch importance and the optimal rules for patch selection.
 First, we examine and compare the efficacy of mean attention scores versus attention rollout.
 Next, we evaluate different patch selection methodologies, including top-$k$ selection, attention threshold selection, and attention-sum threshold selection.
 We maintain a consistent environment with DeiT-Tiny on the edge device and DeiT-Base on the server.
 For this analysis, we specifically focus on attention-aware patch selection, excluding considerations of entropy-aware image transmission.

 Fig.~\ref{fig:attention-measure}\subref{fig:attention-measure-a} reveals that both the mean attention score and attention rollout have distinct advantages.
 In situations demanding substantial reductions in communication cost, attention rollout is better than the mean attention score.
 However, as shown in Fig.~\ref{fig:attention-measure}\subref{fig:attention-measure-b}, the mean attention score is a better metric for attaining accuracy comparable to that of the server.

-Consequently, we adopt the mean attention score for our primary experiments.
+The theoretical advantage of the mean attention score over attention rollout is shown in Fig.~\ref{fig:attention-measure}\subref{fig:attention-measure-c}, which compares the normalized histograms of attention scores for both metrics.
+Unlike attention rollout, which considers attention scores from multiple layers resulting in a more uniform distribution of scores, the mean attention scores concentrate on fewer patches with significantly higher relevance to the objects to be classified.
+This concentration of attention scores is preferred because it implies that fewer but more relevant patches can be transmitted without compromising the classification accuracy, thus aligning with our objective to minimize communication overhead while maintaining classification accuracy.